ZorudaRinku/OpenChatbox/README.md

 # OpenChatbox

-Cross-platform desktop app for sending OSC chatbox messages to VRChat (PC / Quest).
+Cross-platform desktop app for sending highly customized OSC chatbox messages to VRChat (PC / Quest).
 Write multiple messages, use tokens for live data (heartbeat, now playing, weather, etc.), and the app cycles through them automatically.

 Built with Python and PySide6.
 Works on Linux and Windows.